Edward Clodd: Biography

 Clodd had a talent for friendship, and liked to entertain his friends at literary gatherings in Aldeburgh at his seafront home there, Strafford House, during Whitsuntides.
 Prominent among his literary friends and correspondents were Grant Allen, George Meredith, Thomas Hardy, George Gissing, Edward Fitzgerald, Andrew Lang, Cotter Morison, Samuel Butler, Mary Kingsley and Mrs Lynn Linton; he also knew Sir Henry Thompson, Sir William Huggins, Sir Laurence Gomme, Sir John Rhys, Paul Du Chaillu, Edward Whymper, Alfred Comyn Lyall, York Powell, William Holman Hunt, Sir E. Ray Lankester, H. G. Wells and many others as acquaintances.
 His hospitality and friendship was an important part of the development of their social relations.
 George Gissing's close friendship with Clodd began when he accepted an invitation to a Whitsuntide gathering in Aldeburgh in 1895.

-Edward Clodd died at Strafford House in Aldeburgh, Suffolk on 16 March 1930.

-Skepticism
+Scepticism

 Clodd was Chairman of the Rationalist Press Association from 1906 to 1913.
 He was skeptical about claims of the paranormal and psychical research, which he wrote were the result of superstition and the outcome of ignorance.
 Clodd criticised the spiritualist writings of Oliver Lodge as non-scientific.
 His book Question: A Brief History and Examination of Modern Spiritualism (1917) exposed fraudulent mediumship and the irrational belief in spiritualism and Theosophy.

+Personal life

+On 20 August 1861, Clodd married Eliza Garman (1836–1911) with whom he had eight children, six of which survived infancy.
+Clodd and Garman later separated but did not divorce.
+In 1914, Clodd married Phyllis Maud Rope (1887–1957), a student at the Royal College of Science.

+Through his son Harold Parker Clodd, a rubber broker, Clodd was the grandfather of Alan Clodd.
+Clodd died at Strafford House in Aldeburgh, Suffolk on 16 March 1930.